ga-curriculum/seb-pre-work-introduction-to-css/README.md

 }
 ```

-**Pro tip**: Make sure to include all punctuation, line breaks, and indentation!
+Make sure to include all punctuation, line breaks, and indentation!
 This makes your code more readable and ensures that it will run correctly.

 <iframe   sandbox="allow-scripts allow-top-navigation allow-top-navigation-by-user-activation allow-forms allow-popups allow-same-origin"  height="400" style="width: 100%;" scrolling="no" title="Intro to CSS Hannah's Site 1" src="https://codepen.io/GAmarketing/embed/JojNmda?default-tab=css%2Cresult&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/GAmarketing/pen/JojNmda">
   Our First CSS Rule</a> by General Assembly (<a href="https://codepen.io/GAmarketing">@GAmarketing</a>)
   on <a href="https://codepen.io">CodePen</a>.
 </iframe>

+**TIP** If your tests still fail after adding your style code, try hitting the **"Rerun"** button on CodePen to ensure all styles are applied before selecting **View Test Results**.

 ---